 PCBC endeavors to promote diversity in the appointment of the Board of Directors and Advisory Board through the following mechanisms:

 - PCBC Board Governance Committee to recruit candidates who are representative of the population of PCBC’s coverage area for seats on the Board of Directors and Advisory Board.

 - Consider diversity as a criterion when citizens are appointed to the Community Advisory Board or any ad-hoc committees and volunteer opportunities.

 PCBC’s General Manager is charged with implementing its diversity plan and reports annually to PCBC’s Board of Directors on the actions taken, as well as maintaining PCBC’s public file annual report to the Federal Communication Commission.

 PCBC’s Diversity Policy was updated and adopted by the Board of the Pittsburgh Community Broadcasting Corporation in September 2014.
 WYEP’s and WESA’s licenses to broadcast are federally authorized and thus must and do comply with strict federally mandated EEO regulations.
 In 2006 PCBC’s Board retained an independent communications law firm to review our EEO policy and procedures to ensure that we effectively meet or exceed the regulations; PCBC passed the legal review and we adopted reporting procedure changes to improve our program.

-Copies of our Annual Financial Reports filed with the Corporation for Public Broadcasting may be obtained by contacting Sarah Wemple, our Director of Finance, at firstname.lastname@example.org.
+Copies of our Annual Financial Reports filed with the Corporation for Public Broadcasting may be obtained by contacting Tara Lazur, our Staff Accountant, at firstname.lastname@example.org.